-After a long day of chatting to like-minded people, it’s always nice to know you can put your feet up someplace nearby.
-If you’re visiting Rosengarten on business, these are some of the popular convention centers that are close to hotels and cafés:
+After a long day of rubbing shoulders with like-minded individuals, it’s always good to know you can rest your head someplace nearby.
+If you’re visiting Rosengarten for work, here are some of the popular convention centers that are close to hotels and restaurants:

 Huhnerposten Events Location (12 miles away).